Comparing auto insurance quotes is easy

 |Source: EverQuote, based on premiums reported by EverQuote users.
 See more of the cheapest cars to insure.|

 A car insurance policy generally lasts for six or 12 months.
 Common reasons for switching companies include:

 Try not to wait until the last minute to get quotes.
 Give yourself a week or two to look at your options.
 Plus, some companies have discounts for getting an advance quote.

 You also want good customer service in case you have claim or question.
 You can find customer ratings in our best car insurance companies rankings.

 No matter where you live or what your driving record looks like, there are ways to get cheap car insurance.

 Bundle auto and home insurance.
 That means buying your insurance policies from the same company.
 The "bundling" discount is usually one of the better car insurance discounts.
 You can often bundle renters, condo, boat, RV and other policies with auto insurance.

 Ask for a review of discounts.
 Ask your insurance agent to review possible discounts to make sure you're getting all the savings you can.

 Increase the deductible on collision and comprehensive coverage.
 A deductible is the amount taken out of an insurance check if you make a claim.
 By raising your deductible you can save money -- as long as you don't mind getting a smaller check if you have a claim.
-(There's no deductible on liability insurance claims.)
+(There's no deductible on liability insurance claims against you.)

 Compare auto insurance quotes from multiple companies.
-Taking the time to gather multiple quotes can give you the biggest bang for your buck.
+Taking the time to make a car insurance comparison of prices can give you the biggest bang for your buck.
 Because quotes vary so much by company, there is substantial potential savings by comparison shopping.